MikeDigitize/Getting_Started_With_TDD/README.md

 ## New Requirement Time!

 A new requirement has just come in.
-We now need to add functionality to draw the UK lottery...
+We now need to add functionality to draw the UK lottery too...
 See if you can repeat the process and build it successfully, good luck!